ansse/flosdrone/README.md

 # flosdrone
-Camera tracking with AR.Drone 2.0, ROS and OpenCV
+Camera tracking with AR.Drone 2.0, ROS and OpenCV.
+This program was written while I was working as a research assistant in Tampere University of Technology in Department of Signal Processing.
+A more detailed description of the algorithm can be found in my Bachelor's thesis, which is unfortunately only available in Finnish: http://vision.cs.tut.fi/data/publications/saarimaki_bscthesis_2015.pdf

 ## Installation and usage instructions